 Dickinson Unbound: Paper, Process, Poetics #ad - .
 In chapters that deftly balance attention to manuscripts, readings of poems, and a consideration of literary and material culture, Socarides takes up each of the five major stages of Dickinson's writing career: copying poems onto folded sheets of stationery; inserting and embedding poems into correspondence; sewing sheets together to make fascicles; scattering loose sheets; and copying lines on often torn and discarded pieces of household paper.

-A Companion to Emily Dickinson Blackwell Companions to Literature and CultureWiley-Blackwell #ad - A Companion to Emily Dickinson Blackwell Companions to Literature and Culture #ad - This companion to america?s greatest woman poet showcases the diversity and excellence that characterize the thriving field of Dickinson studies.
+A Companion to Emily Dickinson Blackwell Companions to Literature and CultureWiley-Blackwell #ad - This companion to america?s greatest woman poet showcases the diversity and excellence that characterize the thriving field of Dickinson studies.
 Covers biographical approaches of dickinson, as well as opening up fresh areas of critical inquiry features new work being done in the critique of nineteenth-century American poetry generally, print, political and cultural contexts of her work, and its critical reception over the years Considers issues relating to the different formats in which Dickinson?s lyrics have been published ? manuscript, halftone and digital facsimile Provides incisive interventions into current critical discussions, as well as new work being done in Dickinson studies Designed to be used alongside the Dickinson Electronic Archives, the historical, an online resource developed over the past ten years.

 Henry David Thoreau: A LifeUniversity of Chicago Press #ad - A member of the vibrant intellectual circle centered on his neighbor Ralph Waldo Emerson, a radical political activist, he was also an ardent naturalist, a manual laborer and inventor, and more.
 His attempt to “live deliberately” in a small woods at the edge of his hometown of Concord has been a touchstone for individualists and seekers since the publication of Walden in 1854.